 Testimonials of Weight Loss Surgery Patients with PCOS

-- Tricia: “I have PCOS and endo and my gyno suggested the surgery.
-Almost 80 lbs down, and while I’ve been a slow loser it’s much easier to control the PCOS and everything now.
+- Tricia: “I have PCOS and endo, and my gyno suggested the surgery.
+Almost 80 lbs down, and while I’ve been a slow loser, it’s much easier to control the PCOS and everything now.
 Helped more than you can imagine.”

 - Ashley: “I have PCOS.
-After weight loss surgery I was down a total of 150 lbs!
-My period became regular and we are now pregnant!”
+After weight loss surgery, I was down a total of 150 lbs!
+My period became regular, and we are now pregnant!”

 Fertility is complex, and weight loss surgery is not a guarantee that women with infertility from PCOS will become pregnant.
 Factors that contribute to fertility include:

 Bariatric surgery is a tool to promote rapid weight reduction and is neither marketed nor approved for increasing fertility in women with PCOS.
-But the results of this research are promising; similar studies have provided comparable results, indicating that morbidly obese women with PCOS may find many of their symptoms resolve or diminish after bariatric surgery, including those related to ovulation and infertility.
+However, the results of this research are promising; similar studies have provided comparable results, indicating that morbidly obese women with PCOS may find many of their symptoms to resolve or diminish after bariatric surgery, including those related to ovulation and infertility.

 Weight loss surgery is considered to be the most effective and long-lasting medical treatment for obesity currently available, with procedures such as gastric sleeve seeing as much as 60% excess fat loss within 6 months.
-For those whose PCOS may be caused by obesity, it is possible that you will see a reduction of symptoms, and a subsequent increase in your fertility levels.
+For those whose PCOS may be caused by obesity, it is possible that you will see a reduction of symptoms and a subsequent increase in your fertility levels.

 Weight Loss Surgery in Mexico for PCOS